Easter is almost over as I write this evening, and as I usually do on this holy day for Christians, I’ve been thinking some about what it all means.

 That’s the takeaway for me at Easter.
 It’s a time to remember those who have gone on before us, which always brings emotions of sadness.
 But it’s also a time to renew in joy one’s own faith and hope, which we need more than ever.

 Easter is also the renewal of one meaningful personal tradition.
-On the day before each Easter Sunday, Jayne and I go to Winston-Salem and meet other members of her family at God’s Acre, the cemetery near Home Moravian Church.
-Jayne was once a member there, and my mother-in-law, Emma Gordon, still is.
+On the day before each Easter Sunday, Jayne and I go to Winston-Salem and meet her Mom, Emma Gordon and sister Cara Gordon at God’s Acre, the cemetery near Home Moravian Church.
+Jayne was once a member there, and my mother-in-law still is.
 Jayne and I were married there in 1985.

 Along with dozens of other people, our family brings flowers to put by the graves of loved ones and we clean and polish their gravestones.
 Jayne took this picture of me removing a year’s worth of dirt and dust from her father’s gravestone.